 The It Can Wait® Campaign

->

-> Launched in 2010, AT&T’s It Can Wait campaign shares a simple message: Keep your eyes on the road, not on your phone.
-As the campaign moves into its 5th year, it has evolved as smartphone driving distractions have grown beyond texting to include social media, web surfing, video chatting and more.
-This summer, AT&T launched a nationwide virtual reality tour to help people understand that it’s not possible to drive safely while using a smartphone.
+Launched in 2010, AT&T’s It Can Wait campaign shares a simple message: Keep your eyes on the road, not on your phone.
+The campaign has evolved as smartphone driving distractions have grown beyond texting to include social media, web surfing, video chatting and more.
+Last summer, AT&T launched a nationwide virtual reality tour to help people understand that it’s not possible to drive safely while using a smartphone.

->

-> In addition, AT&T offers DriveMode®, a free mobile app for AT&T Android and iPhone users that silences message alerts and auto-replies when the recipient is driving to let friends and family know he or she can't respond.
-The campaign has resulted in more than 2.5 million downloads of the app.
+In addition, AT&T offers DriveMode®, a free mobile app for AT&T Android and iPhone users that silences message alerts and auto-replies when the recipient is driving to let friends and family know he or she can't respond.
+The campaign has resulted in more than millions of downloads of the app.

->

-> To learn more about the It Can Wait campaign, please visit www.ItCanWait.com.
+To learn more about the It Can Wait campaign, please visit www.ItCanWait.com.

 GHSA and State Involvement